 .
 Each boasts its own pros and cons.
 Access to Apple’s in-store Genius Bars is an obvious benefit of AppleCare+ coverage, for example.
 That said, it’s another expensive proposition and, of course, is only available to iPhone owners.
 Best Buy plans also have their own limitations

 .
-One of the best options for third-party protection is Upsie.
+One of the best options for third-party protection plans is Upsie.

 All Upsie smartphone warranty

-policies offer comparable or superior coverage to packages sold by manufacturers and big-box retailers.
-Benefits include comprehensive accidental damage protection, coverage for new and used devices, Genius Bar support with iPhone warranty plans, and more.
+protection plans offer comparable or superior coverage to packages sold by manufacturers and big-box retailers.
+Benefits include accidental damage protection, coverage for new and used devices, fast local repair anywhere in the United States, and more.

 Learn More About Smartphones: